DLadendorfer/KappaPP/README.md

 The file extension is irrelevant.
 Save the file with any or no file extension.

 ### CLI Tool
-For an interactive CLI experience execute Kappa.PP.exe with `-cli`:
+For an interactive command line experience execute Kappa.PP.exe with `-cli`:
 ```
 > KappaPP.exe -cli
 ```